 16mm polypro?
 25mm HDPE?
 What does this all mean?!
 Does it matter when choosing a hoop?

 All of our tube is Australian made and, generally, 19-20 mm is the standard thickness (tube diameter) for a hula hoop.
 16mm is super thin and 25mm is super thick, but is about right for larger adult hula hoops.
 The weight probably matters more than the width, although the two are related.
 Refer to this table when deciding what’s best for your needs:

 16mm Polypro: thin and light.

 19mm Polypro: a standard thickness and light.

 Recommended for Intermediate-to-advanced hoopers and enthusiastic beginners

 20mm HDPE (blue line): a standard thickness and weighted.

 25mm HDPE: thick and weighted.

 Polypro vs HDPE hula hoop tube

 As any hooper knows, hauling a hula hoop around can be a right pain in the neck (so can storing it at home).
-A travel hoop on the other hand breaks down into sections that will fit into your backpack or sports bag and the smallest of storage areas.
+A travel or coil down hoop on the other hand breaks down into sections that will fit into your backpack or sports bag and the smallest of storage areas.
 A travel hoop also has the added advantage of being flexible in size; you can use your travel hoop with either 5 pieces or with 6 to make it larger or smaller – its like two hoops in one.